microsoft/botbuilder-dotnet/doc/Build CI/readme.md

 **Get fail in this pipeline means:**

-- Build breaking changes

-- Deploy breaking changes

-- Library breaking changes
+- Error in the compile process
+- Error installing project dependencies
+- Deployment process not completed
+- Environment specific errors
+- Bot functionality errors

 ### **Browser Compatibility**

-This pipeline aims to verify the browser compatibility of the BotBuider-JS repository.
+This pipeline aims to verify the browser compatibility of the BotBuilder-JS repository.
 It consists of building and deploying a browser-echo bot.
 Then, it runs some UI against the bot Azure website endpoint.

 **Configuration**